lost-scripts/.github/DEVELOPMENT.md

 	git checkout main # Return to main branch (or whichever you were) to avoid start working on gh-pages by mistake!
 	```

 	Alternatively, one can just use alias `deploy` and confirm.
-All this ensures deployments are only made when necessary and without having to worry at all about possible merge conflicts or whatever...
+In any case, all this ensures deployments are only made when necessary and without having to worry about possible merge conflicts and such...

-	> :warning: **Warning:** That's all the `gh-pages` branch is for and no work should ever be done on it or it will be lost.
+	> :warning: **Warning:** That's all the `gh-pages` branch is for and no work should ever be done on it or it will be irremediably lost.

 <br>

-[^1]: Current development should be done in _dev_ branch or derivates and merged with _main_ once significant progress has been made and testes.
+[^1]: Current development should be done in _dev_ branch or derivates and merged with _main_ once significant progress has been made and tested.
 But more on this later...

+[^2]: Based on settings suggested by the [ENVIRONMENT.md](./blob/main/DEVELOPMENT.md) file.
+But more on this later too...

-[^2]: `-b main` specifies the branch to clone (if omitted, the default one is cloned), `ls` is the name of repository's remote (or, if not applicable, its path) and, finally, `ls_my_script` is the name of the directory where the repository will be cloned.
+[^3]: `-b main` specifies the branch to clone (if omitted, the default one is cloned), `ls` is the name of repository's remote (or, if not applicable, its path) and, finally, `ls_my_script` is the name of the directory where the repository will be cloned.

 [1]: <https://github.com/lost-scripts/ls> 'Go to "ls" super-repository on GitHub'